Louis Marx: Biography

 Woodlawn Cemetery in The Bronx, New York City.

 Personal life

 Marx married his first wife Irene Saltzman, nicknamed René, on December 31, 1927 in Manhattan, New York.
+They had four children.
 Rene died in April 1944 of breast cancer at age 37.
 Marx became very depressed at this time and suggested he might quit the business to take care of his four children.

 On March 30, 1947, Marx married Idella Ruth Blackadder, Louis' chief jewelry designer for his Charmore line and nearly 28 years his junior.
+They had five children.